Europe to face G20 heat on euro crisis response

 "There's risk and there's increased risk the longer this matter is delayed.
 We've been talking about Greece since January 2010 and the euro zone has not yet brought the matter to a conclusion," Flaherty told reporters in Ottawa.

-He said Canada had fiscal room to maneuver, but would open its coffers for new stimulus only if hit by an external shock.
+He said Canada had fiscal room to manoeuvre, but would open its coffers for new stimulus only if hit by an external shock.

 Ministers will have little time at the G20 meeting to make their points as the agenda is largely devoted to development issues, with just a dinner on Thursday earmarked for discussion of threats to the global economy.